rogerpence/css-custom-properties/README.md

         ...
     }

-By changing the definition of `--primary-color`, you quickly swap out the primary color throughout the entire site.
+Changing the definition of `--primary-color`, quickly swaps out the primary color throughout the entire site.

 #### CSS custom property considerations